ChristyGruen/python-challenge/README.md

-### Week 3 Python Challenge Homework
+# Week 3 Python Challenge Homework
-## Chris Gruenhagen 13Oct2022
+### Chris Gruenhagen 13Oct2022

 Homework log
 1. Setup: Created PyBand and PyPoll folders.
 Created main.py file, Resources folder and analysis folder in PyBand and PyPoll folders.
 Pushed files and folders to Github using git add. git commit -m "add PyBank and PyPoll folders and files" and git push.
-2. PyBank Instructions:  Saved budget_data.csv to PyBank Resources folder.
+2. PyBank homework:  Saved budget_data.csv to PyBank Resources folder.
 Updated main.py with multiple commits to github.
 Final files (main.py and PyBankOutput.txt) saved and pushed to github.
-3. PyPoll Instructions:  Saved election_data.csv to PyPoll Resources folder.
+3. PyPoll homework:  Saved election_data.csv to PyPoll Resources folder.
 Updated main.py with multiple commits to github.
 Final files (main.py and PyPollOutput.txt) saved and pushed to github.

-###REFERENCE for homework:
+#*REFERENCE for homework*

 # Unit 3 Homework: Python

 In this assignment, you'll complete two challenges in which you'll apply your new Python skills.